 Department of History faculty members teach and research in diverse geographical, chronological and thematic subject areas covering four continents, while supporting specialized and interdisciplinary graduate programs and areas of emphasis that address the interests of individual students.

-Your program of study can draw upon history faculty members’ thematic specializations and methodological approaches in American studies, environment, gender, memory, popular culture, transnationalism, visual and material culture, and urban history, among others.
+The department has broad strengths in North America, Europe, and the pre-1800 world, with an international reputation in Medieval history.Students’ programs of study can draw upon history faculty members’ thematic specializations and methodological approaches in American studies, environment, gender, memory, popular culture, transnationalism, visual and material culture, and urban history, among others.

 - WMU profile in the AHA Guide to History Doctoral Programs